dotnet/aspnetcore/src/Azure/README.md

 AzureAppServicesIntegration provides the IWebHostBuilder.UseAzureAppServices() API for manually enabling Microsoft.Extensions.Logging to output to App Service's diagnostics infrastructure.

-AzureAppServices.HostingStartup Uses an automatic loading so that the same logging infrastructure can be enabled by only adding this package reference without any code changes.
+AzureAppServices.HostingStartup Uses an automatic loading mechanism so that the same logging infrastructure can be enabled by only adding this package reference and an environment variable, no code changes are required.

 ## Development Setup